New bounds on the anti-Ramsey numbers of star graphs

-Anna and Popa \cite{AAAP}, proved that the problem is NP-Hard for every $q\geq 2$.
-Moreover, they proved that, assuming the unique games conjecture, it cannot be approximated within a factor less than $1+1/q$ for every $q\geq 2$ and assuming just $P\neq NP$, it cannot be approximated within a factor less than $1+(q-2)/(q-1)^2$ for every $q\geq 3$ \cite{PC}.
-A $2$-factor approximation algorithm (cf. Algorithm \ref{alg:feng}) for the maximum edge $2$-coloring for general graphs was given by Feng et. al. in \cite{WFPC,WFLZ,WFLZ2}.
-The algorithm of Feng et. al. is simple and intuitive and is given below (Algorithm \ref{alg:feng}).
-Hereafter we refer to this algorithm as the {\em matching based algorithm}.
-The same authors also showed that the problem is polynomial time solvable for trees and complete graphs.
-Adamaszek and Popa \cite{AAAP} showed that the matching based algorithm of Feng et. al. improves to a $5/3$-factor algorithm for graphs with perfect matching.
+Adamaszek and Popa~\cite{AAAP} proved that the problem is NP-hard for every $q\geq 2$.
+Moreover, they proved that assuming the {\it unique games conjecture}, it cannot be approximated within a factor less than $1+1/q$ for every $q\geq 2$ and assuming just $P\neq NP$, it cannot be approximated within a factor less than $1+(q-2)/(q-1)^2$ for every $q\geq 3$~\cite{PC}.
+An algorithm (Algorithm~\ref{alg:feng}) with an approximation guarantee 2 for the maximum edge $2$-coloring for general graphs was given by Feng et. al. in~\cite{WFPC,WFLZ,WFLZ2}.
+The same algorithm has an approximation guarantee, $(1+\frac{4q-2}{3q^2-5q+2})$, for $q>2$.
+The algorithm of Feng et. al. is simple and intuitive and is given below (Algorithm~\ref{alg:feng}).